yz778/MCPJungle/README.md

 🧑‍💻 Developers use it to register & manage MCP servers and the tools they provide from a central place.

-🤖 AI Agents use it to discover and consume tools across all MCP servers.
+🤖 AI Agents use it to discover and consume all these tools from a single MCP Server.

 ![diagram](./assets/mcpjungle-diagram/mcpjungle-diagram.png)